How to Fix Windows Update Error 0x80070643 on Windows 10

 net start msiserver

 Exit Command Prompt and restart the computer.
-See if this solves the problem and Windows is now able to complete the updating process and the Windows Update error "0x80070643" is now fixed.
+See if this solves the problem, and Windows can now complete the updating process, and the Windows Update error "0x80070643" is now fixed.

 Update Windows Defender Through The Windows Defender App

 Another possible way to update Windows Defender and avoid the Windows Update error "0x80070643" is to update Windows Defender through the Windows Defender App.

 To do so, type "windows defender" in Search and click the "Windows Defender Security Center" result.